Camila-Ribeiro/Body-Balance_Milestone-Project/README.md

 - Register - this page has five inputs: e-mail address, e-mail address confirmation, username, password and password(again).
 It also displays two buttons:
   - "Back to Login" button where redirects the user to the Login page
-  - "Sign Up" where redirects the user to a corfirmation e-mail page with a message " We have sent an e-mail to you for verification.
+  - "Sign Up" where redirects the user to a confirmation e-mail page with a message " We have sent an e-mail to you for verification.
 Follow the link provided to finalize the signup process.
 Please contact us if you do not receive it within a few minutes."
 After user confirms the e-mail (link sent to their email address), the user can log in.

 - Login - this page has two inputs, username or e-mail and password.
 It also displays two buttons:
   - "Home" button where redirects the user to the index page